hfalucas/vue-simplebar/README.md

 **Default**: `VueSimplebar`

 #### `tag {String}`
-Tag which will be render as perfect scrollbar container
+Tag which will be render as simplebar container

 **Default**: `section`